ezkol/traffic_gtop/README.md

 # traffic_gtop
 HTML interface for ATS traffic_top utility.
-Tested on trafficserver-6.2.2.
+Tested on trafficserver-6.2.2 and 7.1.1.

 Only the main page , and only part of the stats are shown.
 Some graphs (using Google Charts) were added.